Fokker-Planck equations on discrete infinite graphs: Introduction

 \

 Compared to a finite graph, the gradient flow of the free energy functional on an infinite graph has only been touched on until five years ago \cite{E-F-S-S-2021}.
 Esposito, Francesco, Schlichting, and Slepcev introduced graph analogues of the continuum nonlocal-interaction equation and interpreted them as gradient flows concerning a graph Wasserstein distance.
-Then, a series of works has been developed to study the nonlocal interaction equation on infinite graphs \cite{E-L-2024,E-H-S-2025,Warren-2024}.
+Then, a series of works has been developed to study the nonlocal interaction equation on infinite graphs \cite{H-P-S-2023,E-L-2024,E-H-S-2025,Warren-2024}.
 However, their technique relies on the continuity of the graphon function, and they can only deal with continuous spaces, not discrete ones.
 Moreover, they do not establish functional inequalities and the long-time behavior of the gradient flow.
 Therefore, the following questions arise naturally: \begin{itemize} \item (Q1) Does there exist a corresponding discrete gradient flow of the free energy functional on infinite graphs? \item (Q2) If yes, under what conditions on initial data can we establish the long-time behavior and corresponding functional inequalities? \end{itemize} The main purpose of this paper is to answer the above questions.
-For (Q1), we first introduce relative free energy functional as follows:
+For (Q1), we first introduce the neighborhood relation of vertices via an undirected graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ is a countably infinite vertex set and $\mathcal{E}\subset\mathcal{V}\times\mathcal{V}$ denotes the set of undirected edges.
+For any edge $e\in\mathcal{E}$ connecting vertices $i,j\in\mathcal{V}$, we write $i\sim j$.
+Let $\bbm=(m_i)_{i\in\mathcal{V}}$ be a network weight function on $\mathcal{V}$, Then, we obtain the weighted infinite graphs $\mathcal{G}=(\mathcal{V},\mathcal{E}, \bbm)$.
+Moreover, we define the norms